roman-milk/roman-milk.github.io/caught-and-exposed.md

  She thought a moment.
 "Liberated?
 Yes, strangely I feel liberated, sir."
 She said with feeling.

  "This is only the first day so don't think you have permanently grown or changed or even paid the price just yet.
 There is more to come.
 More than you can imagine."
-Report_Story #1